The Importance of Having a Attorney at Your DMV Hearing

 What Happens at a DMV Hearing?

-If you elect a formal review, your lawyer will have the opportunity to present evidence and testimony to make your case.
+If you elect a formal review, your attorney will have the opportunity to present evidence and testimony to make your case.
 This may include verbal and written testimony from you and other witnesses, as well as an account from the arresting officer.
 You will also be able to submit any relevant evidence including any blood alcohol tests or video evidence: Several questions will come into play at the time of your hearing.
 These include:

 - Were you in control of the vehicle?
 Whether you failed a blood alcohol test or refused to take one, the arresting officer must have had an actual belief that you were in control of the vehicle.
 If you were not driving or were a passenger in the car, you have a legal defense against the suspension.